Associate Professor

 CREMS Students

-Dr. Steven Marc Friedman is Assistant Director (Research) at UHN Emergency Medicine, and Associate Professor, DFCM, Faculty of Medicine, University of Toronto.
+Dr. Steven Marc Friedman is Attending Physician (Emergency Medicine) at University Health Network Emergency Medicine, Clinician Investigator at the Toronto General Hospital Research Institute, and Associate Professor, DFCM, Faculty of Medicine, University of Toronto.
 He completed his medical training at the University of Toronto and McMaster University, and an MPH at Harvard University, where he focused on health care management and research methods.

-Dr. Friedman's core research interests and scholarly publications relate to clinical practice, barriers to care in the emergency department (ED), and cycling safety and injury prevention.
+Dr. Friedman's core research interests and scholarly publications relate to barriers to care in the emergency department (ED), cycling safety and injury prevention, and using the emergency department as a platform to improving public health.
 The overarching operational aim of his work has been to develop an emergency medicine program that mentors young physician researchers in emergency medicine.

 Research Synopsis